Violin Concerto in D Major

 Students of violin under 21 - £1 at the door

-The concert opens with Mendelssohn's much loved Wedding March, out of fashion now so will be unlikely to feature in the Royal activities in Windsor earlier in the day.
+The concert opens with Mendelssohn's much loved Wedding March to keep in spirit with the wedding of Prince Harry and Meghan earlier in the day.
 Then we welcome the return of our soloist for the concerto.
 Eva has impressed our audience on every occasion she has played concertos with us.
 We look forward to working with her for this performance of Tchaikovsky’s popular concerto.
-The Sibelius symphony, with its colourful orchestration and big tunes, is one of the favourites of the concert hall.
+The Sibelius symphony, with its colourful orchestration and big tunes, is one of the favourites of the concert hall and will fill the church wonderfully.

 Overture: Leonora No3